yvelikova/axway-open-docs/content/en/docs/central/fundamental_concepts.md

 - You can apply policies to the API proxy to manage or secure how client apps use your API.
 - You can analyze the usage of your APIs by client apps, and identify and analyze failed transactions, as all traffic that flows through an API proxy is monitored and recorded.

-### What are the AMPLIFY Central Roles and Teams?
+### What are the AMPLIFY Central roles and teams?

 AMPLIFY Central has its own set of roles in addition to the AMPLIFY Platform roles.
-These AMPLIFY Central roles include AMPLIFY Central Admin, Developer and Consumer type roles to manage/use assets (i.e. API Proxies, Applications, Environments, Unified Catalog, etc).
+These AMPLIFY Central roles include AMPLIFY Central Admin, Developer, and Consumer type roles to manage and use assets (for example, API proxies, applications, environments, Unified Catalog, and so on).

-Users and Teams of AMPLIFY Central are managed by the AMPLIFY Platform.

-An AMPLIFY Central Team is a group of users wtih varying abilities can manage/use assets.
-For example, a Team member can share assets and their promotion to the Unified Catalog.
+An AMPLIFY Central team is a group of users with varying abilities to manage and use assets.
+For example, a team member can share assets and their promotion to the Unified Catalog.

-For the latest information, refer to the AMPLIFY Platform documentation section for Managing Organizations: (Add proper Link to https://docs.axway.com/bundle/Appcelerator_Dashboard_allOS_en/page/managing_organizations.html )
+Users and teams of AMPLIFY Central are managed by the AMPLIFY Platform.
+For more information, see [Managing Organizations](https://docs.axway.com/bundle/Appcelerator_Dashboard_allOS_en/page/managing_organizations.html).